Wandalen/wTools/module/core/test_tools/spec.md

 -   [Decision 1: Reason...]
 -   [Decision 2: Reason...]

-#### Finalized Internal Data Models
-*The definitive, as-built schema for all databases, data structures, and objects used internally by the system.*

--   [Model 1: Schema and notes...]
--   [Model 2: Schema and notes...]

 #### Environment Variables
 *List all environment variables required to run the application.
 Include the variable name, a brief description of its purpose, and an example value (use placeholders for secrets).*